Drug, Alcohol, Substance Abuse and Mental Illness

 Outpatient Drug and Alcohol Services are available at two Health Department locations: Cheverly Health Center in Cheverly and the D. Leonard Dyer Regional Health Center in Clinton.
-Services at these these facilities include evaluation, urinalysis testing, treatment planning, individual, family and group counseling, and referral to residential services; methadone maintenance is provided at the Cheverly Health Center only.
+Services at these facilities include evaluation, urinalysis testing, treatment planning, individual, family and group counseling, and referral to residential services; methadone maintenance is provided at the Cheverly Health Center only.

 CAP operates an addictions and mental health program for pregnant women and women with children.
 CAP provides outpatient day treatment, child supervision for their pre-school age children, transportation to and from the center, and access to other health services.
 Call 301-324-2872 for information.